Virtually every computer technician on the planet keeps one very special piece of equipment on hand, and you should too.

 Then simply remove the internal hard drive and replace it with the speedy SSD.
 And if you wish, you can then connect the original hard drive as an external USB drive!

-Sure, you could always wait until you need one of these little gems and buy it then, but it really makes sense to get one now and keep it for that virtually-inevitable rainy day.
+Sure, you could always wait until you need one of these handy devices and buy it then, but it really makes sense to get one now and keep it for that virtually-inevitable rainy day.